Defending National and Creating

 non-citizens and deporting them.
 See The

 Right To Migrate for a solution to that problem.
-The present report

-the nations of our world.
+within and across the nations of our world.

 Solutions